 Once the foundation is set up, framing begins.
 This involves constructing walls and roof structures according to your plans and installing doors and windows.
 The framing stage is a crucial part of any construction project because it sets up the basic shape and structure of your building or renovation project.

 At this stage, you will also need to consider things like electrical wiring and insulation before moving on to finishing work, such as drywall installation or painting.

 Finishing work is the concluding stage of a construction project which includes everything from carpentry to plumbing and painting work.
 This stage of a construction project is generally referred to as trimming, as it is focused on completing the details of the building or site.

 The finishing process involves ensuring that fixtures are mounted correctly, doors and windows close properly, tiling is completed and grouting applied, floors are levelled, wall surfaces are even and smooth, walls are painted or papered if applicable, and utilities such as electricity and water supply lines are connected.

-While completing the finishing work can be labour-intensive due to the level of detail involved, it plays a crucial role in ensuring that all safety standards are met before handing over the keys for occupancy.
+While completing the finishing work can be labour-intensive due to the level of detail involved, it plays a crucial role in ensuring that all safety standards are met, such as protective workwear for employees, before handing over the keys for occupancy.